 Never assume that just because a water source looks clean and clear that harmful bacteria and viruses aren’t present.
 If there are no water sources available, you will have to make room to accommodate accordingly.

 - Filter – A filter system pumps water from any water source i.e. a lake, river, or spring and mechanically removes bacteria, viruses, and protozoa.
 By straining out microscopic contaminants, filtered water is pure enough to consume.
 Always check the pore-size efficiency of your filter.
 For the most effective purifying system (one that removes not only protozoa but bacteria as well) you’ll want a pore-size efficiency of less than 0.4 microns.
+For a review of the best survival filter for camping, check out our article on this for more choices.

 - Tablets – Chemical tablets offer an inexpensive and convenient option to purify water.
 The most commonly used is iodine to kill unwanted bacteria that could do serious harm.
 A couple of downsides to using chemical tablets include their tendency to affect the taste of the water, plus they only have a shelf life of about 6 months once opened.